cgeoga/Vecchia.jl/README.md

 const sparse_Omega = Vecchia.precisionmatrix(vecc, sample_p)
 ```

-There is also an "expert mode" for those interested in additionally utilizing
+**See the example files for a complete demonstration of using `ForwardDiff`'s
+caching and the Ipopt optimizer for some seriously powerful and efficient
+maximum likelihood estimation.**

+The code is organized with modularity and user-specific applications in mind, so
+the primary way to interact with the approximation is to create a
+`VecchiaConfig` object that specifies the chunks and conditioning sets for each
+chunk.
+The only provided one is a very basic option that orders the points with
+a KD-tree with a specified terminal leaf size (so that each leaf is a chunk),
+re-orders those chunks based on the leaf centers, and then picks conditioning
+sets based on the user-provided size.

+If you want something fancier, for example the maximin ordering of Guinness 2018
+technometrics with the NN-based conditioning sets, which was recently proved to
+have some nice properties (Schafer et al 2021 SISC), that shouldn't be very hard
+to implement after skimming the existing constructor to see what the struct
+fields in `VecchiaConfig` mean and stuff.
+I really made an effort to design this
+in such a way that you can specialize how you want but then just enjoy the
+painfully optimized generic conditional log-likelihood and precision matrix
+functionality without having to rebuild from scratch every time.

+# Advanced Usage

+## SIMD via `LoopVectorization.jl`

+In some cases, for example with a sufficiently simple covariance function and a
+sufficiently advanced CPU, using SIMD can really speed up likelihood
-SIMD where possible using `LoopVectorization.jl`.
-To do this, we need to change
+evaluations.
+To take advantage of this, we need to change the format of the
-the format of the stored locations.
-This is entirely abstracted away from the
+stored locations.
+This is entirely abstracted away from the user and not your
-user and not your problem, but you will need to write a new version of your
+problem, but you will need to write a new version of your covariance function
-covariance function that takes all of the location coordinates as scalars.
-For
+that takes all of the location coordinates as scalars.
+For example:
-example:
 ```julia
 # Note that this is equal to kfn above, but instead of expecting x and y as
 # AbstractVector types (or anything where norm(x-y) works), now you pass in